 Print or electronic form of the professional event's agenda may also include the promotion of medicinal products; accordingly, promotion of medicinal products may be also included in the abstract or other written output of the professional event.
 In both cases, however, such promotion must be duly marked as a promotion and must be clearly distinguished from other professional event's agenda or the content of abstract or other written output of the professional event.
-If professional event's agenda or abstract contains promotion of medicinal products pursuant to Section 8(4) of Act 147/2001 Coll. on Advertisement, as later amended, any dissemination or disclosure thereof must only be allowed towards persons authorised to prescribe medicinal products and to persons authorised to dispense medicinal products.
+If professional event's agenda or abstract contains promotion of medicinal products pursuant to Section 8(4) of Act 147/2001 Coll. on Advertisement, as later amended, any dissemination or disclosure thereof must only be allowed towards persons authorised to prescribe medicinal products.